Oh, ye gods, press me not too far—pour not my cup too full,

 Ever the undiscouraged, resolute, struggling soul of man.

-Where you stand, surrounded, detached, in measureless oceans of space, ceaselessly musing,
+Surrounded, detached, in measureless oceans of space, ceaselessly musing,

 Venturing to explore the vacant vast surrounding, seeking the spheres to connect them,